Find the Best Grease Trap Cleaning Companies for Your Business

 How Often Should You Clean Your Grease Trap?

 The required frequency for grease interceptor pumping is not a fixed number but depends on several factors, including the size of your trap, your kitchen's volume, and the type of food you prepare.
-However, a general guideline for Naperville establishments is every 1 to 3 months for smaller under-sink grease traps7 8.
+However, a general guideline for Naperville establishments is every 1 to 3 months for smaller under-sink grease traps.

 High-volume restaurants, especially those serving fried foods, may require monthly service.
 The most accurate way to determine your schedule is through regular inspections by your service provider, who can measure the FOG and solids accumulation.
-Many businesses opt for a preventative maintenance contract, which ensures regular service, often at a better rate, and provides the consistent documentation needed for inspections7.
+Many businesses opt for a preventative maintenance contract, which ensures regular service, often at a better rate, and provides the consistent documentation needed for inspections.

 Warning signs that your trap needs immediate attention include: